ceph/ceph-rust/README.md

 ### Official Ceph Rust interface
 Official Ceph Rust-lang interface.
 Contributions welcomed!

-This library is the core librados Rust interface that is used for larger Ceph related projects.
+This library is the core librados Rust interface for Ceph.
+It also supports Admin Socket commands.

 ### Ceph
 Create a Ceph development environment or use an existing Ceph environment.